Our commitment to accountability

 This Charter outlines our common commitment to transparency and accountability as being essential to good governance, whether by governments, businesses or non-profit organisations, Wherever we operate we seek to ensure that the high standards which we demand of others are also respected in our own organisations.
 The Charter complements and supplements existing laws.
 It is a voluntary charter and draws on a range of existing codes, norms, standards and guidelines.
 Its adoption does not prevent signatories from supporting or using other tools to promote transparency and accountability.
 The Charter also aims to identify common ground among the many existing CSO accountability frameworks, to strengthen civil society cohesion and the visibility of this sector’s contributions.
 Our following commitments to accountability are at the core of what we regard as good practice in CSO accountability.

-Our accountability commitments
+Our commitments under the Charter

 1. Respect for human rights